JonCooperWorks/wg-wiretap/README.md

 To enable Sentry, pass a Sentry DSN using the `--sentry-dsn` flag.

 ## Log Format
-`wg-wiretap` stores logs as CSV to a provided S3 bucket.
+`wg-wiretap` stores logs to a provided MongoDB compatible database.
 Each log has the following fields:

 - `src` - A packet's source IP address